hundredrabbits/Orca/TUTORIAL.md

 ## Pilot

-[Pilot](https://github.com/hundredrabbits/Pilot) is a minimalist synth software designed to work via UDP, and to quickly get started with Orca.
+[Pilot](https://github.com/hundredrabbits/Pilot) is a minimalist synth software designed to work via UDP(port `49161`), and to quickly get started with Orca.
 Have a look at [pilot.orca](https://github.com/hundredrabbits/Orca/blob/master/examples/software/pilot.orca) to see how it should be used.
 This **requires no setup**, as long as both applications are open, they should be able to communicate with each other.

 - Launch Orca.
 - Launch Pilot.